danymat/neogen/docs/advanced-integration.md

 The configuration file for a language is in `lua/configurations/{lang}.lua`.

+_Note: Be aware that Neogen uses Treesitter to operate.
+You can install [TSPlayground](https://github.com/nvim-treesitter/playground) to check the AST._

 Below is a commented sample of the configuration file for `lua`.

 ```lua